3.1.1 Looked After Children Procedure

-The Initial Assessment is the 'gateway' to service provision and, equally, provides a clear and structured rationale for offering an alternative course of action when this appears to be in the child's best interests.
+The Brief Child and Family Assessment is the 'gateway' to service provision and, equally, provides a clear and structured rationale for offering an alternative course of action when this appears to be in the child's best interests.

-Children should only however be accommodated on the basis of an Initial Assessment alone when there is imminent risk or other urgent factors OR when the request for accommodation is to meet a clear time-limited contingency such as a parent having to be admitted to hospital.
+Children should only however be accommodated on the basis of a Brief Child and Family Assessment alone when there is imminent risk or other urgent factors OR when the request for accommodation is to meet a clear time-limited contingency such as a parent having to be admitted to hospital.

-Where it is necessary to accommodate children before a Core Assessment can be completed the agreement with parents should specify that the Authority has agree to accommodate the child for a limited period only.
+Where it is necessary to accommodate children before a Complex Child and Family Assessment can be completed the agreement with parents should specify that the Authority has agree to accommodate the child for a limited period only.

 An important aspect of the ICS assessment process is to establish clear and firm factual details regarding the child and their family.
 It is particularly important to clarify and confirm data regarding a child's normal place of residency whenever there is any uncertainty as to whether they are a Lambeth resident.
 This will apply particularly to children who may be staying with relatives or whose care is shared between 2 parents.

 Any uncertainty in this area must be negotiated by the responsible Team Manager at the earliest possible point.
-Please see the London Children's Safeguarding Board Procedures for guidance regarding attribution of responsibility and cross-boundary issues in general.
+Please see the London Child Protection Procedures for guidance regarding attribution of responsibility and cross-boundary issues in general.

-Within the Initial Assessment it is important to evaluate the risks to which the child is subject in their present environment and the type of harm that is likely to arise from these.
-This is particularly important when the most appropriate course of action is to support the child in their present situation while undertaking a Core Assessment.
+Within the Brief Child and Family Assessment it is important to evaluate the risks to which the child is subject in their present environment and the type of harm that is likely to arise from these.
+This is particularly important when the most appropriate course of action is to support the child in their present situation while undertaking a Complex Child and Family Assessment.

 This should therefore cover: